LPWA Signal Modelling - LoRa / Sigfox / NB-IoT

 Whether you're designing an IoT application or building a brand new IoT network, understanding network coverage is essential.

 Leveraging years of experience in IoT network technologies R-Spectrum can provide unparalleled insight into IoT coverage and performance.
 Our team has detailed computer models of Telstra and Vodafone's NB-IoT and LTE-M (eMTC / Cat-M1) networks and can simulate their performance over any geographic area within Australia.

 These models are based on true network data, including tower locations, heights, antenna types, azimuth and elevation patterns, power levels, and more.
-These data are overlaid on highly accurate SRTM-1 DEM and Australian Government Land Cover dataset, providing unmatched simulation accuracy.
+These data are overlaid on high accuracy 5-metre LIDAR, SRTM-1 DEM, and Australian Government Land Cover dataset, providing unmatched simulation accuracy.

 In addition to mobile operator IoT networks, R-Spectrum can model class-licensed LPWA technologies such as LoRa and Sigfox.
 Class-licensed IoT technologies are becoming extraordinarily popular in Australia, notably in the rollout of agricultural "smart-farm" wireless networks.
 R-Spectrum's LoRa and Sigfox modelling uses the same high accuracy terrain and vegetation datasets to provide IoT network designs that are truly optimised to their physical environment.

 As a recap on IoT technologies, coverage (both geographic and penetrative) is primarily determined by channel size.
 Channel size in turn defines receiver sensitivity - the smaller the channel, the more sensitive the RF headend can be.
 When factoring in regulatory transmit power limitations this gives us a working figure for Maximum Coupling Loss (MCL).